italia/fatturapa-testsdi/README.md

 docker-compose exec php make
 ```

-Nginx will serve on `http://localhost:8081` and [Adminer] will be available on `http://localhost:8082`.
+Nginx will serve on `http://localhost:8080`, SDI UI will be available on `http://localhost:8081` and [Adminer] will be available on `http://localhost:8082`.

 Default connection to PostgreSQL: